RISBC-5 Rhode Island Electrical Code

 230.82.
 Equipment Connected to the Supply Side of Service Disconnect.
 Only equipment included in this section shall be permitted to be connected to the supply side of the service disconnecting means.

 (1) Cable limiters or other current-limiting devices.

-(2) Meters and meter sockets nominally rated not in excess of 1000 volts provided all metal housings and service enclosures are grounded in accordance with Part VII and bonded in accordance with Part V of Article 250.
+(2) Meters and meter sockets nominally rated not in excess of one thousand (1,000) volts provided all metal housings and service enclosures are grounded in accordance with Part VII and bonded in accordance with Part V of Article 250.

 (3) Instrument transformers (current and voltage), impedance shunts, load management devices, surge arresters, and Type 1 surge-protective devices.

 (4) Taps used only to supply load management devices, circuits for standby power systems, fire pump equipment, and fire and sprinkler alarms, if provided with service equipment and installed in accordance with requirements for service-entrance conductors.

 (5) Solar photovoltaic systems, fuel cell systems, or interconnected electric power production sources.